andrewjpascual/Pokedex/README.md

 These would be my possible implementations in the future:
   - Adding all pokemon
-  - Filtering such pokemon based on generation
+  - Filtering each pokemon based on generation / type